-- 1. Add the number of Corner posts and the number of end posts and multiply by the number of strands =. - 2.
-Count the number of line posts with vertical changes in direction (hills, gullies, etc) and multiply by the number of strands = . - 3.
-Add these two numbers together + = .
-This is the number of ElectroBraidTM Roller Insulators you will require.

-Line Post Insulators for Brace Posts at Ends and Corners:

-- Multiply the number of end posts by the number of strands = . - 2.
-Multiply the number of Corner posts by the number of strands and multiply by two = . - 3.
-Add these two numbers together = .
-This is the number of Line Post Insulators you will require for Brace Posts.

-Line Post Insulators for Line Posts:

-1. Count the number of line posts and multiply by the number of strands = .
-This is the number of line post insulators you will need for line posts.
+1. Add the number of corner posts and the number of end posts and multiply by the number of strands = .
+2. Count the number of Line posts with vertical changes in direction (hills, gullies, etc) and multiply by the number of stands = .
+3. Add these two numbers together $(\underline{} + \underline{}) = \underline{}$.
+This is the number of ElectroBraidTM Roller Insulators you require.
+Line Post Insulators for Brace Posts at Ends and Corners: 1.
+Multiply the number of end posts by the number of strands = .
+2. Multiply the number of Corner posts by the number of strands and multiply by two = .
+3. Add these two numbers together = .
+This is the number of Line Post Insulators you will require for Brace Posts Line Post Insulators for Line Posts: 1.
+Count the number of line posts and multiply by the number of strands = .
+This is the number of Line Post Insulators you will need for Line Posts.
 Depending on the type of line posts you plan to use, these may be the same or a different insulator from the Line Post Insulator you plan to order for your Brace Posts (see above).
-Insulated Copper Lead-Out Wire: 1.
-Add the widths of all your gates together and multiply by the number of strands = + 6' x number of strands =.
-2. Measure the distance from your Energizer to the nearest point on your fence 3.
-Measure the distance from your Energizer to where your ground rods will be located = .
-4. Add these numbers together = plus a minimum of 20' for the distance between ground rods = .
-This is the length of lead-out wire you will need.
-Consider buying extra wire for possible additional ground rods and/or changes in your fence design Copper Split-Bolt Connectors: 1.
-Count the number of end posts and multiply by the number of strands 2.
-Count the number of fence lines that exceed 1200 feet (the reel size you purchased), multiply by the number of strands and multiply by two = .
-3. Add one split-bolt for each electrical connection.
+Insulated Copper Lead Out Wire: 1.
+Add the widths of all your gates together and multiply by 2 = plus 20ft for each gate = .
+If you wish to use the Winter Wiring configuration as explained on pg 24 then add the widths of your gates together and multiply by the number of strands on your fence = plus 30ft for each gate =.
+Measure the distance from your Energizer to the nearest point on your fence = .
+3. Measure the distance from your Energizer to where your ground rods will be located 4.
+Measure the distance from your ground rods to the nearest point on the fence =

+5. Add these numbers together = plus a minimum of 20' for the distance between ground rods = This is the minimum length of Lead Out Wire you will need.
+Consider allowing for some extra wire for possible additional ground rods, miscalculations and changes in your fence design. l/or Copper Split Bolt Connectors: 1.
+Count the number of End Posts and multiply by the number of strands = 2 0 44 1 16 19 44 14000 4 4 1 1 1

+2. Count the number of fence lines that exceed 1000 feet (or the reel size you purchased), multiply by the number of strands and multiply by two = .

+3. Add one split bolt for each electrical connection.

 4. Add these two numbers together = .
-This is the number of split-bolts you need.
+This is the number of Split Bolts you need.